containerscrew/nflux/README.md

 > [!WARNING]
 > Ignore this README.
 It may change as I develop and adjust configurations.
 > The entire tool is under development, while I am learning Rust and eBPF.
-> I am not a Rust developer, so I am learning as I go.
+> I am not a Rust senior developer, so I am learning as I go.
 I am open to any suggestions or improvements.
-> Code is not optimized, and I am not following best practices.
-I am learning and improving as I go.
+> Code is not optimized.
+I will try to split functionalities into different files.
+Also, some code comments are missing.

 <p align="center">
     <h3 align="center">nflux</h3>